WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 A butterfly valve has a thin circular disc mounted on a shaft that rotates inside the pipe.
 A lever or gearbox on the outside controls the disc position.

-– Handle or pointer generally aligned with the pipe or with an “open” mark on the position plate
+· Open butterfly valve: Disc parallel to the flow direction, allowing fluid to pass with minimal obstruction; handle or pointer generally aligned with the pipe or with an “open” mark on the position plate.

-– Handle or pointer perpendicular to the pipe, often locked in place with a latch
+· Closed butterfly valve: Disc perpendicular (90°) to the flow direction, with the disc edge pressed against the seat.
+Handle or pointer perpendicular to the pipe, often locked in place with a latch.

-Some butterfly valves have a position scale (for example 0°–90°) printed on a plate, allowing the operator to see the approximate opening angle and percentage.
+Some butterfly valves have a position scale (e.g., 0°–90°) printed on a plate, allowing the operator to see the approximate opening angle.

 How To Tell If a Check Valve Is Open or Closed

-Check valves are used to prevent reverse flow and usually do not have an external handle or wheel.
+Check valves prevent reverse flow and usually do not have an external handle or wheel.
 They open automatically when flow is in the correct direction and close when flow stops or reverses.

 Indirect Indicators for Check Valves